William Stanley Jenkins: Early life and entry into military

 Jenkins was born in Russell, Ontario, Canada, on 26 May 1890 to Robert S Jenkins and Annie Bickford.
-He enlisted into the Canadian military on 9 October 1915.
+He enlisted into the Canadian military and the 87th Battalion (Canadian Grenadier Guards), CEF on 9 October 1915.
 His enlistment papers list his next of kin as his mother, Mrs. R. S. Jenkins.
-Jenkins gave his profession as "window dresser", and claimed three years experience in the militia in the First Grenadier Guards.
+Jenkins gave his profession as "window dresser", and served for three years with the 1st Regiment, Grenadier Guards of Canada.
 The medical officer's description said Jenkins had fair hair and complexion, grey eyes, and was 5 ft 7+3/4 in tall.
 The medical clearance was dated 1 December 1915.
 The young recruit was assigned to 87th Battalion (Canadian Grenadier Guards), CEF and served as a corporal in France.
 He transferred to the Royal Flying Corps in May 1917.

 A surviving memo by Jenkins gives some insight into his transition into the RFC.
 He was training with 87 Training Squadron in Canada, beginning perhaps as early as August 1917, when it moved overseas.
 This interruption to his training shunted him off to No. 40 Squadron RAF at Croydon, England, where he was forced to repeat some of his training.
 He had 39 hours 55 minutes in his pilot's log by 25 March 1918.
 He then had to wait out bad weather and a shortage of aircraft to make his final flight.
 As a result, his date of rank was 1 April 1918, leaving him shy of one day's seniority for promotion.